serlo/notification-mail-service/README.md

+# Deprecated: users decided not to maintain this feature.

-# serlo.org - Notification Mail Service
+## serlo.org - Notification Mail Service

 Micro-service that notifies users by email about last events they subscribed to.